Mauii/skeleton_tool/README.txt

 Make sure to use the naming convention as stated above!

+Clean duplicates in hierarchy: All objects having the name ending with .001 and above, will be deleted.

 Folder: Select a location where you want to send model_default.skin to.
 Create Skin File: Creates a model_default.skin file.
 No more tedious manual typing :)
 =======================================================================================================================================================================